BenTracyDotCom/DMHelper-TaylorsVersion-/README.md

 ![Encounter screen](https://i.imgur.com/DWCsIiG.png)

 ### THIS BRANCH OF THIS APP IS FOR ANDROID ONLY
-This app uses Redux and react-native-async-storage.
-See src/features/test for example usage.
-This app uses NativeWind, a Tailwind adaptor for React Native.
+This app uses Redux and react-native-async-storage (See src/features/test for example usage) and NativeWind, a Tailwind adaptor for React Native.

 ## Getting started: